CSA Security Guidance for Critical Areas of Focus in Cloud Computing v.4

 The Cloud Security Alliance’s Security Guidance for Critical Areas of Focus in Cloud Computing acts as a practical, actionable roadmap to individuals looking to safely and securely adopt the cloud paradigm.

 Since it’s last revision in 2011, the cloud landscape, tools and technologies have changed and so we want to reflect that in an updated version of the CSA Guidance (which would be version 4).
 New CSA Guidance Domains are now available for review.
-Domains will be updated frequently, so come back to the site to see that latest domains available for review.
+Domains will be updated frequently, so come back to the site to see the latest domains available for review.

 Experts are needed that can invest their time in providing feedback.
 Although we have a dedicated writing team, this is still a community project.
 All feedback and edits will be managed via GitHub so that all parts of the process are open and public.